-MICHELLE LANGLOIS | ADVISOR
+MICHELLE LANGLOIS | SENIOR ADVISOR

-Michelle played a central role in developing Shift’s UN Guiding Principles Reporting Database and is a leading expert on the analysis of the maturity of human rights reporting and the application of the UN Guiding Principles to new and emerging legislation and standards.
-Her work includes analyzing the implications of these emerging standards for leading companies and financial institutions that have commitments and practices that are aligned with the UNGPs.
+Michelle has a decade of experience analyzing the maturity of companies’ human rights reporting and played a central role in promoting the uptake of the UN GUIDING PRINCIPLES REPORTING FRAMEWORK, including through developing Shift’s UN GUIDING PRINCIPLES REPORTING DATABASE.
+She is also a leading expert in the application of the UN Guiding Principles to new and emerging legislation and standards.
+Her work includes analyzing the implications of these standards for leading companies and financial institutions that have commitments and practices that are aligned with the UNGPs.
 She is also involved in Shift’s work supporting the development of the European Sustainability Reporting Standards (EFRAG) under the EU’s Corporate Sustainability Reporting Directive.

 As part of Shift’s Business Learning Program, Michelle supports financial sector and FMCG partners, working closely with partners on human rights due diligence, including the identification of salient human rights issues, E&S risk assessment frameworks, grievance mechanisms, stakeholder engagement and internal capacity building – including for procurement departments, portfolio managers, and front-line teams.